opvious/abaca/packages/yasdk/README.md

 4. The request's `body` can only be specified if the operation expects one and must be present if required.
 Its type must be valid for the operation and chosen `content-type`.
+5. [Request options are type checked against the SDK's local `fetch` implementation.](#custom-fetch-implementation)
-5. Expected response codes are statically determined from the spec, supporting both status numbers and ranges (`2XX`, ...).
+6. Expected response codes are statically determined from the spec, supporting both status numbers and ranges (`2XX`, ...).
-6. The response's type is automatically narrowed to both the `accept` header and response code.
+7. The response's type is automatically narrowed to both the `accept` header and response code.

 ### Examples